InternetMaximalism/intmax2-mining-cli/docs/quickstart.md

    <div align="center"><img src="../assets/instruction/t2.png" width="600" alt="Mining CLI"></div>

 4. **Claim Process**:
    The Claim process will start.
 This process continues until there are no more ITX tokens available to claim.
+The ITX tokens will be sent to the withdrawal address.

 ### Exporting Deposit Private Keys